helena-intel/openvino/docs/get_started/get_started.md

 ## Other Demos/Samples

 For more samples and demos, you can visit the samples and demos pages below.
-You can review samples and demos by complexity or by usage.
+You can review samples and demos by complexity or by usage, run the relevant application, and adapt the code for your use.

 [Samples](../IE_DG/Samples_Overview.md)